-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Landec Corporation and subsidiaries at May 25, 2008 and May 27, 2007, and the consolidated results of their operations and their cash flows for each of the three years ended May 25, 2008, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Landec Corporation and subsidiaries at May 31, 2009 and May 25, 2008, and the consolidated results of their operations and their cash flows for each of the fiscal years in the period ended May 31, 2009, in conformity with U.S. generally accepted accounting principles.

 As discussed in the Notes to the consolidated financial statements, on May 28, 2007, the Company adopted the provisions of SFAS Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an Interpretation of FASB Statement No. 109, and changed its method of recognizing uncertain tax positions.
-Also, effective May 29, 2006, the Company changed its method of accounting for share-based compensation to conform with SFAS No. 123-R, Share Based Payments.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Landec Corporation's internal control over financial reporting as of May 25, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated August 7, 2008 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Landec Corporation's internal control over financial reporting as of May 31, 2009, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated July 31, 2009 expressed an unqualified opinion thereon.